Do you see, how easy it is to manipulate someone?

-So, Franklin sent a letter to him complimenting him on his library and asking him if he could borrow a book from him, which was a very scarce and curious book.
+So, Franklin sent a letter to him complimenting him on his library and asking him if he could borrow a book from him, which was a very rare book.

 The opponent was flattered, and he sent the book to him.

 After a week, Franklin returned the book to him with a thank you note.

 Guess… what happened?